Altair 8800: Description

 The Altair shipped in a two-piece case.
 The backplane and power supply were mounted on a base plate, along with the front and rear of the box.
 The "lid" was shaped like a C, forming the top, left, and right sides of the box.
 The front panel, which was inspired by the Data General Nova minicomputer, included a large number of toggle switches to feed binary data directly into the memory of the machine, and a number of red LEDs to read those values back out.

 Programming the Altair via the front panel could be a tedious and time-consuming process.
 Programming required the toggling of the switches to positions corresponding to the desired 8080 microprocessor instruction or opcode in binary, then used the "DEPOSIT NEXT" switch to load that instruction into the next address of the machine's memory.
 This step was repeated until all the opcodes of a presumably complete and correct program were in place.
 The only output from the programs was the patterns of lights on the panel.
 Nevertheless, many were sold in this form.
-Development was already underway on additional cards, including a paper tape reader for storage, additional RAM cards, and an RS-232 interface to connect to a proper teletype terminal.
+Development was already underway on additional cards, including a paper tape reader interface for storage, additional RAM cards, and an RS-232 interface to connect to a proper teletype terminal.